Ermatingen: Transport

 Ermatingen sits on the Lake Line between Schaffhausen and Rorschach and is served by the St. Gallen S-Bahn at Ermatingen railway station and Triboltingen railway station.

+Ermatingen has a landing stage.
+Between spring and autumn, the URh offers regular boat services on the High Rhine and Untersee between Schaffhausen and Kreuzlingen, via Konstanz.

 Education

 In Ermatingen about 77.5% of the population (between age 25-64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).

 Ermatingen is home to the Ermatingen primary school district.
 It is also home to the Ermatingen secondary school district.
 In the 2008/2009 school year there were 197 students in the primary school district.
 There were 54 children in the kindergarten, and the average class size was 18 kindergartners.
 Of the children in kindergarten, 30 or 55.6% were female, 9 or 16.7% were not Swiss citizens and 2 or 3.7% did not speak German natively.
 The lower and upper primary levels begin at about age 5-6 and last for 6 years.
 There were 63 children in who were at the lower primary level and 80 children in the upper primary level.
 The average class size in the primary school was 20.43 students.
 At the lower primary level, there were 39 children or 61.9% of the total population who were female, 19 or 30.2% were not Swiss citizens and 7 or 11.1% did not speak German natively.
 In the upper primary level, there were 38 or 47.5% who were female, 15 or 18.8% were not Swiss citizens and 6 or 7.5% did not speak German natively.

 There are 100 students in the secondary school district.
 At the secondary level, students are divided according to performance.
 The secondary level begins at about age 12 and usually lasts 3 years.
 There were 68 teenagers who were in the advanced school, of which 35 or 51.5% were female, 18 or 26.5% were not Swiss citizens and 6 or 8.8% did not speak German natively.
 There were 32 teenagers who were in the standard school, of which 16 or 50.0% were female, 7 or 21.9% were not Swiss citizens and 4 or 12.5% did not speak German natively.
 The average class size for all classes at the secondary level was 14.29 students.